AndreaRussoPhD/AndreaRussoPhD.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Post-doc researcher at University of Pavia in Computational Social Science, with Prof. Alessandro Caliandro in the Department of Social and Political Sciences at The University of Milan, Milan, Ialy.
+I am currently a Postdoctoral Researcher in Computational Social Science at the University of Pavia, working on the [AlgoFeed project](https://algofeed.unimi.it/), and collaborating with [Prof. Alessandro Caliandro](https://www.unimi.it/it/ugov/person/alessandro-caliandro) at the Department of Social and Political Sciences at The University of Milan, Milan, Ialy.
 My research interests are broadly in the intersection of Social media, network science, AI/LLMs, data analytics, security, and politics.